-MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 Public events, promotional and giveaway materials, educational materials, web page, hotline Yes, this BMP has an indirect impact on the discharge of pollutants in stormwater.
-The information provided to the TCCD community is designed to increase understanding and influence behaviors/engagement.
-It also provides an avenue to receive feedback from the campus community on stormwater issues.
+MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1.
+Public Education, Outreach, and Involvement Public events, promotional and giveaway materials, educational materials, web page, hotline Yes, this BMP has an indirect impact on the discharge of pollutants to stormwater.
+The information provided to the TCCD community is designed to increase engagement and understanding and influence behaviors.
+It also provides an avenue to receive feedback from the campus community on stormwater issues, as well as report issues in real time.
 Ultimately, the increased knowledge and influenced behaviors are expected to result in reduction of pollutants in stormwater.

-2 Storm sewer maps, target area inspections, hotline, website reporting form, field personnel training Yes, this BMP has a direct impact on reducing the discharge of pollutants by identifying pollutants being exposed to stormwater by field personnel or during target area inspections and/or by campus community members reporting observations of pollutants.
-3 Policies, construction site reviews, inspections and investigations, hotline, and staff training Yes, this BMP has a direct impact on reducing the discharge of pollutants by requiring construction contractors to comply with stormwater permitting and applicable BMPs, and to adhere to TCCD design standards intended to reduce pollutants exposed to stormwater.
+MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 2.
+Illicit Discharge Detection and Elimination Storm sewer maps, target area inspections, hotline, website reporting form, field personnel training Yes, this BMP has a direct impact on reducing the discharge of pollutants by identifying pollutants being exposed to stormwater by field personnel during target area inspections and/or by campus community members reporting observations of pollutants through the hotline or website.
+3. Construction Site Stormwater Runoff Control Policies, construction site reviews, inspections and investigations, hotline, complaint response and tracking, and staff training Yes, this BMP has a direct impact on reducing the discharge of pollutants by requiring construction contractors to comply with stormwater permitting and applicable BMPs, and to adhere to TCCD design standards intended to reduce pollutants exposed to stormwater.
 Routine inspections are intended to identify non-compliances with established BMPs, thus reducing potential pollutants from entering the stormwater.
-4 Post-construction inspections and established technical design guidelines.
-Yes, this BMP has a direct impact on reducing the discharge of pollutants by ensuring that the planning of new construction follows TCCD design guidelines, which incorporates stormwater pollution prevention.
-Post- construction inspections assist in assuring construction has followed the guidelines and the construction sites are appropriately stabilized to prevent erosion.
-5 Storm sewer maintenance & inspections, waste disposal, spill prevention, employee training, campus assessments, routine inspections, contractor management, water conservation, pesticide management Yes, this BMP has a direct impact on reducing the discharge of pollutants.
-Facilities staff training and contractor management assures potential pollutants are managed appropriately (i.e., materials stored indoors or under cover, spills cleaned up promptly, etc.).
-Campus assessments assist in identifying additional target areas and routine inspections are intended to identify potential pollutants and serve as additional staff training.
+This BMP has a direct impact on reducing the discharge of pollutants by providing an outlet to the community to report stormwater issues or concerns seen on a day-to-day basis.
+4. Post- Construction Stormwater Management in New Development and Redevelopment Post-construction inspections and established technical design guidelines.
+Yes, this BMP has a direct impact on reducing the discharge of pollutants by ensuring that the planning of new construction follows TCCD design guidelines which incorporate stormwater pollution prevention requirements for post-construction activities (i.e., drainage swales, ran gardens, etc.) that will have long-term impacts on the quality of stormwater discharges.
+Post-construction inspections ensure that all permanent BMPs are installed and maintained correctly.
+5. Pollution Prevention and Good Housekeeping for Municipal Operations Storm sewer maintenance & inspections, waste disposal, spill prevention, employee training, campus assessments, routine inspections, contractor management, water conservation, pesticide management Yes, this BMP has a direct impact on reducing the discharge of pollutants.
+Facilities staff stormwater training and contractor management assures potential pollutants are managed appropriately (i.e., materials stored indoors or under cover, spills cleaned up promptly, etc.).
+Campus assessments assist in identifying additional target areas, and routine inspections are intended to identify potential pollutants and serve as additional staff training.